 Use test for group internal models

-Where an internal model is used to calculate the consolidated group Solvency Capital Requirement, as well as the Solvency Capital Requirement of insurance and reinsurance undertakings in the group, in accordance with Article 231(1) of Directive 2009/138/EC, the requirements set out in Articles TSIM1 to TSIM6 shall be complied with by:
+1. Where an internal model is used to calculate the consolidated group Solvency Capital Requirement, as well as the Solvency Capital Requirement of insurance and reinsurance undertakings in the group, in accordance with Article 231(1) of Directive 2009/138/EC, the requirements set out in Articles TSIM1 to TSIM6 shall be complied with by the following undertakings:

-the participating insurance or reinsurance undertaking whose consolidated group Solvency Capital Requirement is calculated on the basis of the internal model, in relation to the output of the internal model at group level and in case of a participating insurance or reinsurance undertaking additionally in relation to the output of the internal model at the level of that undertaking;
+(a) the participating insurance or reinsurance undertaking whose consolidated group Solvency Capital Requirement is calculated on the basis of the internal model, in relation to the output of the internal model at group level and in case of a participating insurance or reinsurance undertaking additionally in relation to the output of the internal model at the level of that undertaking;

-each other insurance and reinsurance undertaking which calculates its Solvency Capital Requirement on the basis of the internal model, both in relation to the output of the internal model at group level and at the level of the undertaking;
+(b) each other insurance and reinsurance undertaking which calculates its Solvency Capital Requirement on the basis of the internal model, both in relation to the output of the internal model at group level and at the level of the undertaking;

-each other insurance and reinsurance undertaking whose business is fully or partly in the scope of the internal model, only in relation to the output of the internal model at group level;
+(c) each other insurance and reinsurance undertaking whose business is fully or partly in the scope of the internal model, only in relation to the output of the internal model at group level;

-each intermediate insurance holding company whose business is fully or partly in the scope of the internal model, only in relation to the output of the internal model at group level.
+(d) each insurance holding company or mixed financial holding company whose business is fully or partly in the scope of the internal model, only in relation to the output of the internal model at group level.

-For the purposes of paragraph 1, an insurance or reinsurance undertaking or insurance holding company shall only comply with the requirements set out in Article TSIM3 in relation to the parts of the internal model which cover the risks of that undertaking and the risks of its related undertakings.
+2. For the purposes of paragraph 1, an insurance or reinsurance undertaking or insurance holding company or mixed financial holding company shall only comply with the requirements set out in Article TSIM3 in relation to the parts of the internal model which cover the risks of that undertaking and the risks of its related undertakings.

 CHAPTER IV